pianobooster/PianoBooster/README.md

 # GETTING STARTED

-Binary executable version of Piano Booster are available for Windows, MacOS and Linux, which can be downloaded from the [Piano Booster website](<http://pianobooster.sourceforge.net/>).
-Piano booster now includes a built in version of the FluidSynth sound generator.
+Binary executable version of **PianoBooster** are available for Windows, MacOS and Linux, which can be downloaded from the [Piano Booster website](<https://www.pianobooster.org/>).
+Piano Booster now includes a built in version of the FluidSynth sound generator.
 In order for FluidSynth to work and to hear sound a `.sf2` (sound font) file is required which must be loaded using the MIDI Setup/Fluidsynth menu of Piano Booster.
 A recommended General Midi (GM) sound font file is the `FluidR3_GM.sf2`

-To play along with Piano Booster you will need a MIDI Piano Keyboard.
+To play along with **PianoBooster** you will need a MIDI Piano Keyboard.
-If you don't have a MIDI keyboard you can still try out PianoBooster using the PC keyboard, 'x' is middle C - but a MIDI piano is highly recommended.
+If you don't have a MIDI keyboard you can still try out Piano Booster using the PC keyboard, 'x' is middle C - but a MIDI piano is highly recommended.
 After connecting the MIDI keyboard you need to setup the midi input device using the Piano Booster MIDI setup menu.

-Piano Booster now comes with a music teaching course called Booster Music.
+**PianoBooster** now comes with a music teaching course called Booster Music.
 The MIDI files for this course are in a folder called `BoosterMusicBooks` located in the `Music` folder on your PC.
-The Booster Music teaching course is also available on the [Piano Booster website](<http://pianobooster.sourceforge.net/>).
+The Booster Music teaching course is also available on the [Piano Booster website](<https://www.pianobooster.org/>).
 Use the File/Open from the Piano Booster menu to load the MIDI file ".mid" or a karaoke ".kar" file.

 Finally choose the skill level, if you want to